-After further giving effect to the sale and issuance by us of shares of our Class A common stock in this offering at the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, net of \$ million of offering costs paid as of July 31, 2024, our pro forma as adjusted net tangible book value as of July 31, 2024 would have been \$, or \$ per share.
-This represents an immediate increase in pro forma net tangible book value of \$ per share to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value of \$ per share to investors purchasing shares of our Class A common stock in this offering at the assumed initial public offering price.
+After further giving effect to the sale and issuance by us of 8,800,000 shares of our Class A common stock in this offering at the assumed initial public offering price of \$54.50 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and the NCPS Redemption, as if such redemption had occurred on July 31, 2024, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, net of \$0.8 million of offering costs paid as of July 31, 2024, our pro forma as adjusted net tangible book value as of July 31, 2024 would have been \$188.8 million, or \$2.09 per share.
+This represents an immediate increase in pro forma net tangible book value of \$4.66 per share to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value of \$52.41 per share to investors purchasing shares of our Class A common stock in this offering at the assumed initial public offering price.
 The following table illustrates this dilution: